shakram02/HexdServos/README.md

 # HexdServos

-Arduino library for 16/32 servo controller.
+C++ driver for 16/32 servo controller.
 The communication with the MCU on the controller is done using a software serial

 ** References are in the `attachements` folder **